JennyZhang0810/LowAltitude-Multimodal-Dataset/README.md

 **Description**

-LAMD goes beyond conventional scene understanding benchmarks by emphasizing **context-rich and multi-condition perception**.
-Each example shown below is not only a standard visual recognition task, but also reflects **complex urban governance scenarios**, such as illegal excavation, open burning, environmental pollution, and infrastructure monitoring.
+UAIV goes beyond conventional scene understanding benchmarks by emphasizing **context-rich and governance-oriented perception**.

+Each sample is not only a visual recognition instance, but also corresponds to **real urban governance scenarios**, such as:

-Unlike static datasets, LAMD provides **aligned multi-modal cues (RGB, IR, metadata)** and **diverse environmental variations**, enabling models to jointly reason about **object presence, scene semantics, and environmental status**.
-This makes it particularly suitable for studying **robust perception under real-world uncertainty**, where illumination, weather, and viewpoint continuously change.
+- Illegal construction
+- Open burning
+- Environmental pollution
+- Infrastructure monitoring

+Unlike static datasets, UAIV provides:

+- **Aligned multi-modal signals (RGB, IR, metadata)**
+- **Strong environmental variations**

+This enables models to jointly reason about:

+- Object presence
+- Scene semantics
+- Environmental status

+making it particularly suitable for **robust perception under real-world uncertainty**.

+---

 **Examples**